iChoake/awesome-generative-nfts/README.md

 A curated list of awesome animal related Non Fungible Tokens (NFT, ERC721, ERC1155).

 Disclaimer: we want to keep this listing as inclusive as possible.
 Marketplace verifications are not required.
 Websites and links can be broken or offline.

-DO YOUR OWN RESEARCH
+DO YOUR OWN RESEARCH.

 ## Ethereum